 |Tierra del Fuego||Ushuaia|

-Destinations exclusively serviced by LAN Argentina from Buenos Aires
+Destinations exclusively serviced by LATAM Argentina from Buenos Aires

 |Andes Mountains||Malargue, Villa la Angostura|